Gus199/regex-tutorial/tutorial.md

 # Star and Dot
  * Also referred to as escaped charatcers, these can be used to insert reserved, special, and unicode characters.
 All escaped characters begin with the \ character.
 You also escape certain letters that represent common character classes, such as \w for a word character or \s for a space.
 In this regex it only uses escapes for special characters.
  * Examples in our regex: `\!` , `\- `, `\\` , `\]`

  # Quantifiers
+* Quantifiers indicate numbers of characters or expressions to match.
+Since our quantifier has a ( `,` ) after the 8 it means it will match at least that many times instead of exactly 8 which would be the case if it was written without the comma.
+In this regex it will match at least 8 occurrences of the preceding character which is a dot( `.` ), so any character except for line breaks.
+* Example in our regex: `.{8,}`

+# Capturing Groups
+* Capturing Groups are a way to treat multiple characters as a single unit.
+They are created by placing the characters to be grouped inside a set of parentheses.
+It allows to get a part of the match as a separate item in the result array.
+This allows you to apply a quantifier to the entire group.
+* Example in our regex: (`.*[0-9]`) / (`.*[A-Z]`) / (`.*`)

+# Examples
+* Will work
+   * Thiswill1!
+   * 12345aA!
+   * oneTwo*0
+# Anchors

+(bonus explanation)
+* The ^ and $ meta-characters are anchors that fix a regex match to the beginning (`^`) or ending (`$`) of a line of text.
+* The regex we're covering does not use anchors but includes the characters due to the password container "special characters"

+# Author

+* If you have any questions, email me at augustine2903a@gmail.com